Introduction originally written in 2012. We learned in 2018 that Good Eats was coming back in the form of Good Eats Reloaded and Return of the Eats.

 1. My goal when at the grocery store was the find the exact percentages of chocolate the recipe called for.
-I ended up with chocolate made by several different companies:
+I got as close as possible with these chocolates-

 The recipes also calls for cocoa nibs.
 The first time I made these cookies, I unfortunately at the 2 stores I visited that night, I only found chocolate covered cocoa nibs.
-But these are perfectly fine for this recipe, as you are just folding them into the batter.
+That will work as well as you are just folding them into the batter.
 Later on I got a clearance deal on a huge bag of them at an Amish bulk store, so now I have plenty of cocoa nibs for a long time!

 2. I prepped all my ingredients before I began, including chopping all the chocolate, so that later on it would be easy to put everything together.